 Since the 2007 season, the NFL has hosted regular season games outside of the United States every year as part of the NFL International Series - the first match-up seeing the New York Giants triumph over the Miami Dolphins 13-10.

 Wembley stadium was the exclusive host of one game a year up until 2013, when that was expanded to two and 2014, three.
-Last year, Twickenham and the Estadio Azteca in Mexico hosted games for the first time as the International series grew again to four games while in 2017, there's as many as five...
+In 2018, Wembley again plays host to three games, while there's one in Mexico's Estadio Azteca...

 The road to the Super Bowl